+Why not exploring one of the oldest civilizations in the world?
+Yet, at the same time China in one of the fastest growing economies!
+Your journey can last from winter to summer and take you from Buddhist to Muslim areas without even having to cross borders.
+This, and much, much more, is China.
 China's infrastructure makes it - perhaps surprisingly for some - easy to travel around, but you will find that its size alone makes it almost impossible to cover all!
 But no matter what parts of this fascinating country you choose to explore, you will never forget your trip to China.

 Travel to Beijing - China's impressive capital

+You can start your journey in the Chinese capital, Beijing.
+Make to marvel at the impressive buildings Temple of Heaven and the Forbidden City.
+Of course, you should also see Tiananmen Square, one of the world's greatest open spaces along with the summe Palace, magnificent architectural structure located in the most beautiful and peaceful gardens.
 When you get tired of the crowded tourist magnets, it is advisable to explore some of the city's hutongs, or neighborhoods, teeming with people and buzzing with excitement.
 You can do this by renting a bicycle, which is also the locals' clearly preferred mode of transportation.

 Cruise on the Yangtze

-If you want to experience the greatness of China and take in the dramatic mountain scenery of 'The Three Gorges' that surrounds the Yangtze River, then you should take a cruise on the world famous river, the largest in China.
+If you want to experience the greatness of China and take in the dramatic mountain scenery of 'The Three Gorges' that surrounds the Yangtze River, then you should take a cruise on the world-famous river, the largest in China.
 The views along the way are phenomenal and a trip like this is wonderfully relaxing.
 Hop on in Yichang, hop off in Chongqing and enjoy a few days to "chill" in the fantastic surroundings, here in the wilderness of China.

 Western China: Greatness and beauty